sdemicco/Challenge-_Wine_Clustering/README.md

 Exploring color intensity revealed its primary correlation with alcohol in the overall dataset.
 However, cluster analysis uncovered unique patterns, with Cluster 0 showing a strong correlation with phenols (especially flavonoids), Cluster 1 following a similar trend, and Cluster 2 correlating strongly with Proanthocyanins.

 In summary, this project successfully unveiled hidden profiles within wine data, offering valuable insights into the dataset's relationships and patterns.

+## 5 Containerization and Data Retrieval:

+### Containerization

+A Docker image was generated to execute a Python script that performs an analysis, returning the following information:

+:white_check_mark: Number of rows and columns in the dataset<br>
+:white_check_mark: Number of null values<br>
+:white_check_mark: Columns correlated with a correlation coefficient higher than 0.5<br>
+:white_check_mark: DataFrame with mean values of the features for each cluster<br>

+### Data Retrieval

+A simple REST API was developed and deployed with Render.
+Through this API, the script inside the container can access data via a request.